eNMS-automation/eNMS/docs/inventory/objects.rst

 Creation
 --------

-Objects can be created from the :guilabel:`inventory/device_management` and :guilabel:`inventory/link_management` page, in two different ways:
+Inventory can be created from the :guilabel:`inventory/device_management` and :guilabel:`inventory/link_management` page, in two different ways:

 * Manually, by entering the value of each property in a form (one by one).
 * By importing an Excel file (.xls, .xlsx).

+.. note:: Note the workbook/tab names and column names in the Excel file should exactly match the examples provided with eNMS.

 Manual creation
 ***************